-Improving Healthy Ocean Ecosystems through Best Practices and Fishing Gear Innovations
+Improving Healthy Ocean Ecosystems through Best Practices and Fishing Gear Innovations in the South China Sea and Gulf of Thailand

 I. INTRODUCTION

 The South China Sea and Gulf of Thailand are geographically located on the important Sunda Shelf as a southeast extension of the continental shelf of Southeast Asia that includes the Malay Peninsula, Sumatra, Borneo, Java, Madura, Bali, and their surrounding smaller islands (Ben-Avraham 1973).
 It covers an area of approximately 1.85 million km2 (Van Bemmelen 1949) and comprises large fishing areas suitable for bottom trawl fishing since the past.